The mestiza muse

 By cutting the hair dry naturally, stylists can cut the curls where they live naturally, creating a beautiful shape.

 The stylist will examine your curl pattern and density to determine where to start elevating and creating layers.
-Your Deva Cut will be designed to match your requirements and lifestyle preferences and help you achieve your curly hair objectives.

 I have included some pictures of my haircuts using the Deva curly cut technique.